ec-europa/platform-dev/UPGRADING.md

 ```

-For each subsite upgrade that was already using the Nexteuropa Varnish , you need
+For each upgraded subsite that was already using the Nexteuropa Varnish , you need
   to configure it.

-More informations:
+More information here:
 https://github.com/ec-europa/platform-dev/tree/master/profiles/common/modules/custom/nexteuropa_varnish

 #### Manual check